 The backbone of our performance power is the core of the server infrastructure.

-AWS, optimised by CloudLinux OS, powers our infrastructure.
+AWS, optimized by CloudLinux OS, powers our infrastructure.
 It is managed by DirectAdmin and boosted by LiteSpeed Web Server.

 LSWS’s Event-Driven Architecture uses fewer processes, less overhead, and enormous scalability.

-LSWS comes with a built-in server-level LSCache plugin for WordPress along with a fastest PHP handler.
+LSWS comes with a built-in server-level LSCache plugin for WordPress along with the fastest PHP handler.

 Since we are on a LiteSpeed Web Server Enterprise Edition, your WordPress website can fly with LiteSpeed Cache.

 So, our first step is to install and activate the LiteSpeed Cache for WordPress (LSCWP).

 LiteSpeed Cache for WordPress (LSCWP) is an all-in-one WordPress website acceleration plugin.
 LSCWP is featuring an exclusive server-level cache and a collection of optimization features.

 To install the LiteSpeed Cache plugin, log in to your WordPress admin dashboard.